 Rifle House Cemetery

-Rifle House Cemetery was named from a strong point, of which no trace now exists.
+Rifle House Cemetery, CWGC, was named from a strong point, of which no trace now exists.
 Deep in the heart of the Ploegsteert Wood with its tall tree surround Rifle House cemetery is one of the loveliest in the Salient.
 Rifle House was a wooden hut constructed by the 1st Battalion, Rifle Brigade as their headquarters.
 The earliest graves are those of the 1st Battalion Rifle Brigade in Plot IV, Rows E to J, beginning in November 1914.
 Many of the graves are of those who fell in the Birdcage attack on 19 December 1914.
 The latest are from June 1916.
 The cemetery was in German hands from 10 April to 29 September 1918.

 Ploegsteert Wood